 Claim Citation Listings To Bolster Your Roofing Business

 Citations are essentially any other spots on the internet where your roofing business shows up, other than your primary website.
 So this includes:

 - Social Media pages for roofing

 If you do a quick search of your roofing company, you’re likely going to find that you show up all over the place.
 This is great!
-Thing of these as “ins” that you can maximize, and remember that each and every one is a potential referral source.
+The thing of these as “ins” that you can maximize, and remember that each and everyone is a potential referral source.
 Of course, you should always prioritize efforts and make sure that the top ranking citation sites are getting your attention first.
 Claim those listings whenever possible, and make sure that you’re putting a personal touch on every home services directory that allows it.

 Citation Content Is Still Content…Work It!

 The top priority is making sure that the NAP information — name, address, and phone number — listed on all the directories in which you are listed on the first few pages of the SERPS is correct.
 That’s an easy lead source that simply needs a moment to verify the accuracy of the contact information so you don’t miss calls due to an innocent typo.

 Beyond that, consider any fields in which you can enter text as opportunities to infuse your high-volume roofing keywords and deliver consistent messaging about the services you offer and what your company stands for.
 There’s a tendency to want to make each site a little different, but bear in mind that they are unlikely to serve the same client (so it’s not as though the same person is seeing every single listing).
 Also, it goes a long way for establishing your business as legitimate when Google (and others) sees consistent, accurate information about the company.
 (And the opposite is true too, which is why you shouldn’t try to optimize for keywords that are irrelevant to what you do, or advertise services you don’t offer just to get calls.
 That’s not helping anyone, and will actually hurt you if discovered.)